 Birding at Anahuac National Wildlife Refuge

 Observe Wading Birds and Waterfowl on the Shoveler Pond Auto-Tour Loop

-Another great place for birdwatching is along Frozen Point Road.
-Unlike the Shoveler Pond Auto-Tour Loop, however, the majority of Frozen Point Road is unpaved and covered in gravel.
-Frozen Point Road is accessible via the main entrance to Anahuac National Wildlife Refuge.
+Another great place for birding at Anahuac National Wildlife Refuge is along Frozen Point Road.
+Unlike the Shoveler Pond Auto-Tour Loop, however, the majority of the roadway is unpaved and covered in gravel.
+Frozen Point Road is accessible through the main entrance to the refuge.
 After passing the nature center, continue straight for several miles.

 Visit Anahuac National Wildlife Refuge